computational-chemical-biology/ccbl_tutorials/docs/git.md

 Git was created to help during software development by being a ***distributed version control system*** so that tracking code modifications is possible.
 This makes things easier when collaborating with different groups of people  because noticing where the changes happened is very efficient.

 ##GITHUB
 Github is a code hosting platform where you can manage your git repositories.
-It is very simple to start using the platform, all you have to do is create an account on their website:
+It allows you to work on collaborative projects with developers around the world.
+To start using the plataform, all you have to do is create an account on their website:

 - [https://github.com/](https://github.com/)